SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 3. Coming up with false causes, the mistake here is that all too often managers start with Events - a good example would be called “Lack of Training” a cause, when in reality that is a result of “Human Error”.

 Using the Bowtie for risk impact analysis in aviation SMS avoids these and similar errors.
-For one, Bowties force to you literally create the flow of all causes/events/impacts visually together, the benefit being that your erroneous assumption about the flow of events will stick out like a sore thumb.
+For one, Bowties force you to literally create the flow of all causes/events/impacts visually together, the benefit being that your erroneous assumption about the flow of events will stick out like a sore thumb.

 When you do this same activity in paragraph form, the basic fact is that it’s much harder to spot those errors because all the pieces are not together, and it is not visual.
 Likewise, the conclusions about Impacts have a much higher likelihood of being closer to the mark if your events also make sense.